-A Masada sunrise hike is a must when in Israel.
+Seeing the Masada sunrise and hiking the Masada Snake Path is a must when in Israel.

 The Masada is perhaps Israel’s most interesting archeological site.
-It can be easily visited on a day trip from Jerusalem (and even from Tel Aviv) and paired with other unmissable attractions such as the Dead Sea (in fact, you can see the Dead Sea from the Masada) and Ein Gedi Reserve.
+It can be easily visited on a day trip from Jerusalem or Tel Aviv and paired with other unmissable attractions such as the Dead Sea (which you can see from the Masada) and Ein Gedi Reserve.

 Some Background Information About The Masada

-A UNESCO World Heritage Site, the Masada has a truly interesting and unique history.
+A UNESCO World Heritage Site since 2001, the Masada has a truly interesting story.
 The site became known for one of the most tragic sieges in history – the siege of Masada.

 The first historian to write about the Masada is Josephus Flavius, who was the governor of Galilee during the great rebellion of the 1st century AC.
 He claimed that the first fort of the Masada was built by Jonathan the High Priest.
 However, no remains dating to those time were ever found.

-Around 100 years after the death of Herod, in 66 AC, at the time of the rebellion of the Jews against the Roman oppressors, a group of Jews known as the Zealots sought refuge in the Masada.
-Once Jerusalem fell to the Romans in 70 AC, they started turning their attention to the Masada, where a community of around 960 Jewish rebels resided.
+Around 100 years after his death, in 66 AC, at the time of the rebellion of the Jews against the Roman oppressors, a group of Jews known as the Zealots sought refuge in the Masada.
+Once Jerusalem fell to the Romans in 70 AC, these started turning their attention to the Masada, where a community of around 960 Zealots resided.

-Indeed, knowing that there was no way they could still resist the attack of the Roman army, the Zealots decided to commit suicide.
-The history became known as seven persons (two women and five children) managed to escape by hiding in the cisterns, and told the story to the Roman army.
+Knowing that there was no way they could still resist the attack of the Roman army, and rather than becoming slaves to the enemy, the Zealots decided to commit suicide – by drawing 10 persons who’d have to kill the others.
+The story became known as seven persons (two women and five children) managed to escape by hiding in the cisterns, and told it to the Roman army.
+Interestingly, archeologists suggest that there is no actual proof the Zealots committed mass suicide.

 The Masada Snake Path

-The Masada Snake Path starts at around 300 meters below sea level and takes you to the top of the mountain where the Masada is located.
-This is by far the most rewarding way of reaching the Masada, and the only real option if you want to visit the Masada at sunrise.
+The Masada Snake Path starts at around 300 meters below sea level and takes you to the top of the mountain – at 58 meters above se level – where the Masada is located.
+The total elevation gain is actually 330 meters!
+This is the most rewarding way of reaching the Masada, and – as previously said – the only option if you want for a Masada sunrise visit.

-It will take you between 45 and 60 minutes to walk the snake path all the way to the top – the actual time depends on your pace and on how often you stop to catch your breath and to take photos.
+It will take you between 45 and 60 minutes to walk the snake path all the way to the top – depending on your pace and on how often you stop to catch your breath and to take photos.

-After that you can start wandering around the Masada.
-Chances are that there won’t be that many people at that time of day (most visitors opt for the easy way of taking the cable car).
-As you won’t have a guide, you need to get hold of a map of the site and take a good guide book with you to get at least some basic facts.
+After that you can start wandering around.
+There won’t be that many people at that time of day (most visitors go there by cable car, which starts running at 8:00 am).
+As you won’t have a guide at that time of day, you need to get hold of a map of the site and take a good guide book with you to get at least some basic facts.

-Once you are done exploring you have the option of walking the Masada Snake Path all the way back down the visitors center (calculate around one hour to walk down), or to take the cable car.
+Once you are done exploring you can walk the Masada Snake Path back down the visitors center (around 60 minutes), or take the cable car.
 The overall visit normally lasts about three hours.

 The Roman Ramp

-The Roman Ramp is a much quicker option than the Masada Snake Path.
-It will take you between 20 and 25 minutes to climb all the way up from this path that is located on the western side of the Masada.
+The Roman Ramp is located on the western side of the Masada, and is a much quicker option than the Masada Snake Path.
+It will take you between 20 and 25 minutes to climb all the way up from this path.
 The ramp is not directly accessible from the main road getting to the Masada National Park.
 You can get there if you have your own car, or alternatively you will have to walk there from the main gate.
 It takes about one hour though – so you may as well walk the snake path!

 The cable car